 3 (c) Explai n why some non-religious people believe in life after death.
-Question Indicative content Number The quality of written communication will be assessed in this answer (strands i, ii and iii) 3 (c) AO1 The main reasons include: • Paranormal experiences lead to belief in life after death • Life after death is a comforting thought • Life after death is a reward for living a good life • There must be something after this life, it can't be the end Other approaches are possible and must be marked according to the levels.
+Question Indicative content Number The quality of written communication will be assessed in this answer (strands i, ii and iii) 3 (c) AO1 The main reasons include: Paranormal experiences lead to belief in life after death Life after death is a comforting thought Life after death is a reward for living a good life There must be something after this life, it can't be the end Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
 Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: • giving a brief reason • not explaining but only describing the issue.
-The answer is likely to be in basic English.
-The skills needed to produce effective writing will not normally be present.
-The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
-High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
+Level 1 1-2 Little understanding of the issue shown, typically by: Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
 Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons or a fully developed reason or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
 Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or three reasons with one developed or a comprehensive explanation using one reason only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.